ogidevs/vehicle-respawn/README.md

-I was fed up with paid resources for basic functionality, so I created a **vehicle respawn script** for **QBCore** and decided to release it for FREE. 🚗✨
+I was fed up with paid resources for basic functionality, so I created a **vehicle respawn script** for **QBCore** and decided to release it for free. 🚗✨

 ### 📜 What Does It Do?
 This script helps keep vehicles in the world even if they despawn!
 It checks for vehicles that have despawned and respawns them with the **same properties** and **at the same location** as long as there’s a player nearby (minimum distance configurable).
 Perfect for ensuring vehicles don’t just vanish without reason during RP!